1thany/ror2-TFTItems/Thunderstore/README.md

 ## Roadmap
-- [O] Models for Unending Despair and Horizon Focus
+- [X] Models for Unending Despair and Horizon Focus
 - [ ] Custom VFX for item effects
 - [ ] New Equipment / items